 To be clear, a front-end AVR system is better than no AVR at all, and front-end systems have been successful at increasing their states’ electorates.
 In that light, AVR NOW recommends a hybrid system for New York in which agencies that collect enough information to provide back-end AVR reliably do so, while agencies that collect less information may use a front-end approach.
 We believe that, given the state’s infamous struggles with elections and voter registration, this model would allow New York’s AVR systems to enroll as many previously unregistered eligible voters as possible.

-NYC Comptroller Scott Stringer, a longtime advocate for voting reform, supports the implementation of AVR in New York.
+NYC Comptroller Scott Stringer, a longtime advocate of voting reform, supports the implementation of AVR in New York.
 “Nothing is more sacred to our democracy than the right to vote, but our electoral system has been broken for decades, and New York’s voter-turnout rates are unacceptably low,” he said.
 “It’s time for our leaders to take a bold step and enact automatic voter registration to revolutionize our voting system and bring New York into the 21st century.”

 Beyond Stringer’s endorsement, we know that AVR is overwhelmingly popular with voters.
 Data for Progress/YouGov Blue polling showed strong support for AVR legislation among 2018 voters.
 In a survey, respondents were asked: “Would you support or oppose a policy where all eligible US citizens would be automatically registered to vote (unless they opt out) when applying for licenses and other IDs at DMVs, Medicaid offices, healthcare exchanges and other public agencies?”
 Nearly 60 percent of respondents said they would support such a system.